 We’re not suggesting you quit saving money, as there’s a reason for holding an emergency fund!

-But understanding the roles of saving and investing, and how they complement one another in supporting your overall financial health for a secure future is key.
+But it is vital to understand the roles of saving and investing and how they complement one another in supporting your financial health for a secure future.

 While Saving is Great, Investing is Necessary